-Some simple procedures help keep MK whistles playing well:
+Some simple procedures can help keep your mk whistle playing well:

 // Tuning Slide

-The instruments should be kept in one piece as much as possible – this prevents the brass tuning slide from distorting if one piece is dropped.
-You could also not drop it (maybe you will be able to tell how realistic this is).
+Keeping tunable whistles together protects the slide instrument and prevents the brass tuning slide from distorting if one piece is dropped.
+It is also possible to store the instrument in two parts, being careful not to drop it (maybe you will be able to tell how realistic this is!).

-Our tuning sldies are made of brass making them less likely to seize than other metals.
-Even so it's good idea to apply some cork grease to the slide to keep it sliding smoothly.
-Please check the blog for info relating to unsticking a seized tuning slide or feel free to get in tocuh.
+Our tuning slides on Bass C, Low D, Eb, E, F, F# and G are made of brass.
+It's a good idea to apply some cork grease every so often to the slide to keep it sliding smoothly (check online or at your local band instrument supplies shop for cork grease).
+Please check the blog for info relating to unsticking a seized tuning slide or feel free to get in touch.

-The airway should also be cleaned periodically (dependant on how often you play it) by pushing folded newspaper through it after having played it for a spell.
-This can give the instrument a new lease of life.
-Be careful not to use anything more abrasive as it can remove material, and therefore affect the playing of the instrument.
+The airway should also be cleaned periodically, dependant on how often you play it.
+You can do this either by pushing folded newspaper through it after having played the whistle for a spell, or we also offer tapered felt pull-throughs as part of our cleaning kit which are designed specificially for this purpose.
+Cleaning the airway can give the instrument a new lease of life.

 The outside of the instrument can be cleaned with a cloth or tissue and some meths or alcohol-based cleaner.
 Our cleaning kit includes 'Wistol' a cleaning and sterilising solution made especially for this.
 It's best to avoid using household chemical cleaners.